Not-Bay/Fortnite-Discord-RPC/README.md

 **Setup**

-The first time you start the program you will be prompted to etner your epic games display name and log in to the account to be used to monitor your status.
+The first time you start the program you will be prompted to enter your epic games display name and log in to the account to be used to monitor your status.
 You only have to wait for a text like this to appear:
 ```
 Log in to https://epicgames.com/activate?userCode=1A2B3C4 with the account to be used as a monitor.
 ```
 If your web browser doesn't open automically in that link do it manually.
-Just click `Confirm` button.
+Then click `Confirm` button.

 It is very important that you check that you **are not** logged in with your main account.
 You can use this button on the page to change your account:

 ![change account button](https://media.discordapp.net/attachments/838192486547324938/838195565614333973/device_code_changeacc.png)

 **Add the monitor account as friend**